FW-Zalando-Java-Backend-Engineer/EasyStorageTracker-v2---Exception-Handling/README.md

 Welcome to **EasyStorageTracker v2**, where we still build a type-safe, flexible storage system — but now with the power of **robust exception handling**.

-It’s Java, but more real-world and with better error messages than your average Java script 😏
+It’s Java, but more real-world and with better error messages than your average Java code 😏

 ---